Coatings and Coating Materials

 This carbon coated film on a broken pattern consists of woven-mesh-like holes of different sizes and shapes.
 This type of pattern provides support but does not interfere when observing specimen sections.

 Holey Carbon Film:

 A thin piece of carbon with numerous round holes of various sizes.

 Holey Film Coatings / Regular Film Coatings

-C-flat™ provides an ultra-flat surface that results in better particle dispersion and more uniform ice thickness.
-All C-flat products are fully specified by 4 parameters: the hole diameter and pitch of the holey carbon film and the material type and mesh size of the TEM grid.
+All products in the C-flat™ family provide an ultra-flat surface that results in better particle dispersion and more uniform ice thickness.
+They are fully specified by 4 parameters: the hole diameter and pitch of the holey carbon/gold film and the material type and mesh size of the TEM grid.
 Applications (TEM, cryo TEM, cryo-ET, SPA, automated TEM).